MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 should never do this.
 In order to achieve this, you begin to view anger as suspicious, frustration as suspicious, and tamp down on any displayed negative emotions.
-This attempted fix for the situation has now made your life *worse*, as you suppress your own emotions.
+This attempted fix for the situation has now made your life *worse*, as you suppress your own emotions, in an attempt to correct for some emotions sometimes being the problem.
+You view *yourself* as the problem, you blame yourself, and you want to come up with elaborate mechanisms and tools to prevent this from ever happening again.

 Instead, I would encourage you to look at what needed to be present in order for this to happen: